OrganicityEu/organicityeu.github.io/doc/AssetDataModel.md

 During the federation of various assets from the Organicity City Sites (Aarhus, London, Santader) a list of common urn names for Asset Types, Attribute Types and Metadata has been created (Get [XLS](./figs/Organicity_URNs.xlsx) file).
-It is recommended to have a use the available names when you are creating your assets.
+It is recommended to use the available names when you are creating your assets.

 ### Types and Identification of Assets